hiral1547/RoadShield-AI/README.md

 - The model learns from the **entire dataset 4 times**.
 - **1 Epoch = 1 complete pass through all training images.**
+- It's like reading one book 4 times
 ---

 ## 🔹 `imgsz = 640`